ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 The use of CMW in CSRs is documented in {{-csr-a}}, while its application in X.509 Certificates and CRLs is detailed in Section 6.1 of {{DICE-arch}}.

 This section outlines the CMW extension designed to carry CMW objects.
-{{seccons-x509}} addresses privacy and security considerations related to the transport of CMW within X.509 objects.
+{{privcons}} discusses some privacy considerations related to the transport of CMW within X.509 objects.

 The CMW extension MAY be included in X.509 Certificates, CRLs {{-pkix}}, and CSRs.